ezsystems/commerce-documentation/docs/guide/payment/payment_configuration/ogone.md

     ```

     Only this service relies on the account parameters.
 In order to configure the values effectively, the `ets_payment_ogone` configuration can't be used any longer.
-    The configuration above would now look like this:
+    The configuration above should look like this:

     ```
     project_domain.site_access_name.payment_ogone_pspid: my psid